-The National Historic Preservation Act of 1966 (16 USC 470-470b, 470c-470n), Public Law 89-665, approved October 15, 1966 (80 Stat.
-915) and repeatedly amended, provides for the preservation of significant historical properties (buildings, objects and sites) through a grant-in-aid program to the states.
-It establishes a National Register of Historic Places and a program of matching grants under the existing National Trust for Historic Preservation (16 USC 468-468d).
-This act establishes an Advisory Council on Historic Preservation, which became a permanent, independent agency in Public Law 94-422, approved September 28, 1976 (90 Stat.
+The National Historic Preservation Act of 1966 (16 U.S.C. § 470-470b.
+470c-470n), Public Law 89-665, approved October 15, 1966, (80 Stat.
+915) and repeatedly amended, provides for the preservation of significant historical properties (buildings, objects, and sites) through a grant-in-aid program to the States.
+It establishes a National Register of Historic Places and a program of matching grants under the existing National Trust for Historic Preservation (16 U.S.C. § 468-468d).
+This act establishes an Advisory Council on Historic Preservation, which became a permanent, independent agency in Public Law 94-422, approved September 28, 1976, (90 Stat.
 1319).
 The act created the Historic Preservation Fund.
-It directs federal agencies, and any state, local or private entity associated with a federal undertaking, to conduct a Section 106 Review, or to identify and assess the effects of their actions on items or sites listed or eligible for listing on the National Register.
-Most significantly, this act established that archaeological preservation was an important and relevant component at all levels of modern society, and it enabled the federal government to facilitate and encourage archaeological preservation, programs and activities in the state, local and private sectors.
+It directs Federal agencies, and any State, local, or private entity associated with a Federal undertaking, to conduct a Section 106 Review, or to identify and assess the effects of their actions on items or sites listed or eligible for listing on the National Register.
+Most significantly, this act established that archaeological preservation was an important and relevant component at all levels of modern society, and it enabled the Federal Government to facilitate and encourage archaeological preservation, programs and activities in the State, local, and private sectors.

 American Indian [Native American] Religious Freedom Act of 1978 as amended (PL 95-431; 92 Stat.
-469; 42 USC 1996) resolves that it shall be the policy of the United States to protect and preserve for the American Indian, Eskimo, Aleut, and Native Hawaiian the inherent right of freedom to believe, express, and exercise their traditional religions, including access to religious sites, use and possession of sacred objects, and freedom to worship through ceremonial and traditional rites.
+469; 42 U.S.C. § 1996) resolves that it shall be the policy of the United States to protect and preserve for the American Indian, Eskimo, Aleut, and Native Hawaiian the inherent right of freedom to believe, express, and exercise their traditional religions, including access to religious sites, use and possession of sacred objects, and freedom to worship through ceremonial and traditional rites.
 Federal agencies are directed to evaluate their policies and procedures to determine if changes are needed to protect such rights and freedoms from agency practices.
 The act is a specific expression of First Amendment guarantees of religious freedom.
 It is not implemented by regulations.

-The Archaeological Resources Protection Act (16 USC 470aa-470ll; Public Law 96-95) approved October 31, 1979, (93 Stat.
-721), referred to as ARPA, largely supplanted the resource protection provisions of the Antiquities Act of 1906 for archaeological items.
-ARPA establishes detailed requirements for issuance of permits for any excavation for or removal of archaeological resources from federal or Native American lands.
+The Archaeological Resources Protection Act (ARPA) (16 U.S.C. § 470aa-470ll; Public Law 96-95) approved October 31, 1979, (93 Stat.
+721), largely supplanted the resource protection provisions of the Antiquities Act of 1906 for archaeological items.
+ARPA establishes detailed requirements for issuance of permits for any excavation for, or removal of, archaeological resources from Federal or Native American lands.
 It also provides detailed descriptions of prohibited actions, thereby strengthening enforcement capabilities.
-It establishes more severe civil and criminal penalties for the unauthorized excavation, removal, or damage of those resources; for any trafficking in those removed from federal or Native American land in violation of any provision of federal law; and for interstate and foreign commerce in such resources acquired, transported or received in violation of any state or local law.
+It establishes more severe civil and criminal penalties for the unauthorized excavation, removal, or damage of those resources; for any trafficking in those removed from Federal or Native American land in violation of any provision of Federal law; and for interstate and foreign commerce in such resources acquired, transported or received in violation of any State or local law.